Daksh3237/Java_Enterprice_Project3_Library_Database_Application/README.md

 - Email: `shressud@sheridancollege.ca`
 - Password: `1111`

-**Demo**
-Here is a video demonstrating the application's features:

-Click the image above to watch the demo video on YouTube.

 **License**
 This project is licensed under the MIT License - see the LICENSE file for details.